 Students should log on to D2L via the MyUofC Portal via Quick Links or d2l.ucalgary.ca

 Wireless technology may be used to enhance and expand the teaching-learning environment.
-Students are advised that they may require a laptop or tablet for some in-class participation throughout the BN Program.
+Students are advised that they may require a laptop or tablet for some in-class participation throughout the nursing program.

 Nursing Practice Experiences